okyanusoz/new-year-countdown/README.md

 # New Year Countdown
 ![Build Status](https://github.com/okyanusoz/new-year-countdown/workflows/Build%20and%20Deploy/badge.svg)

-See it in action: <a href="https://new-year-countdown-okyanusoz.netlify.app/">https://new-year-countdown-okyanusoz.netlify.app/</a>
+See it in action: https://new-year-countdown-nine.vercel.app/

 This is a simple new year countdown(currently 2021).